-Comprehensive Annual Financial Report - A financial report that encompasses all funds of the government.
-In the financial section of the financial report are the basic financial statements and required supplementary information as well as combining and individual fund financial statements, as necessary.
-The financial report also contains an introductory information and statistical section.
+Comprehensive Annual Financial Report (CAFR) - A CAFR is a financial report that encompasses all funds of the government.
+In the financial section of the CAFR are the basic financial statements and required supplementary information as well as combining and individual fund financial statements as necessary.
+The CAFR also contains an introductory information and statistical section.